-Public debt level is considered sustainable if it provides for timely servicing of the debt liabilities in the longer run, which depends on several factors, as follows: level of development of the domestic financial market, liquidity of the international capital market, rate of economic growth, inflation rate, level of budget deficit/surplus, etc.
+Public debt level is considered sustainable if it provides for timely servicing of debt liabilities in the longer run, which depends on several factors, as follows: level of development of the domestic financial market, liquidity of the international capital market, rate of economic growth, inflation rate, level of budget deficit/surplus, etc.

-In the period 2023-2027, implementation of investments, which were launched in the previous period by the public debt issuers, is expected to continue, with a strong commitment not to disrupt the long-term sustainability of the country's indebtedness level.
-In addition, part of the borrowing is determined to be used for covering the budget deficits, i.e. uninterrupted payments from the Budget, while part of the borrowing will be intended for refinancing debts as they fall due in the coming period.
-Following larger repayment amounts fall due in the coming medium-term period: EUR 450 million in 2023 for the Eurobond issued in 2016, EUR 500 million to be provided in 2025 for refinancing the Eurobond issued in 2018, as well as EUR 700 million falling due in 2026 on the basis of the Eurobond issued in 2020.
-In order to ensure sources of financing the needs of the Government with the lowest costs in the medium and the long run, as well as sustainable level of risk, public debt management policy defines several medium-term limits and short-term limits, in line with the Law on Public Debt.
+In the period 2022-2026, implementation of projects, commenced in the previous period by the public debt issuers, is expected to continue, with a strong commitment not to disrupt the long-term sustainability of the country's indebtedness level.
+In addition, part of the borrowing is determined to be used for covering the budget deficits, i.e. uninterrupted payments from the Budget, while part of the borrowing will be intended for refinancing previous debts as they fall due in the coming period.
+In fact, larger repayment amounts fall due in the coming medium-term period, EUR 500 million in July 2021 for the Eurobond issued in 2014, EUR 450 million in 2023 for the Eurobond issued in 2016, EUR 500 million to be provided in 2025 for refinancing the Eurobond issued in 2018, as well as EUR 700 million falling due in 2026 on the basis of the Eurobond issued in 2020.
+In order to ensure sources of financing the needs of the government with the lowest costs in the medium and the long run, as well as sustainable level of risk, public debt management policy defines several medium-term limits and short-term limits, in line with the Law on Public Debt.